The Holy Spirit or my conscience?

 Conscience in the Bible

 Many scriptures in the Bible mention conscience, confirming that even as a believer who has the Holy Spirit, your conscience will still be very active.
 Our conscience does not leave us because we have been born again.
 It continually informs our decisions daily as we either listen to or ignore them.
-It is the inner voice that tells us what to do and what not to do
+Conscience is the inner voice that tells us what to do and what not to do.

 In 1 Timothy 1:5, Paul reminds us that a good conscience plus faith produces genuine love.